 Visit the pet(s)

 For dogs, initial meet and greets often take place at local dog parks in order to introduce current resident dogs to the potential new pet.
 It's recommended that you allow at least one hour, though many people feel a connection with an animal immediately.
 If your visit is a positive experience and you want to proceed with the adoption, you will need to complete BAM's Adoption Application.
 This form is required prior to any overnight trial placements.
 Should you want to fill out the application prior to a pet visit, the application and contract can be downloaded to your computer.
-Use Adobe Acrobat or Preview for completion on your compute or print for completion by hand.
+Use Adobe Acrobat or Preview for completion on your computer or print for completion by hand.
 Once filled in completely print the files for physical/mail delivery or scan the completed application and email it to BAM.
 Please mail applications to Because Animals Matter, PO Box 213, Hurricane, UT 84737, or email to email@example.com unless otherwise specified by the foster parent you have communicated with.

 Completing the adoption!

 Your foster contact will review your application and call to check on your continued interest in the animal.
 A home visit may be scheduled.
 If your application is approved you will be asked to complete the Adoption Contract, and pay the requested fee(s) for the animal(s).
 You will be given the animal's medical records and some food to get you started.

 Now you have a new furry family member!